What’s the easiest way to start a predictive maintenance program?

 We cover the ways you can use IIoT to optimize soil cultivation, crop growth, livestock raising, and their related processes.

-The high upfront costs of implementing new maintenance methodologies can be difficult, but predictive maintenance can actually help ease those burdens.
+The high upfront costs of implementing new maintenance methodologies can be difficult, but predictive maintenance can actually help.

 A pressure sensor is a device that senses and measures pressure.
 Pressure in this case, is defined as the amount of force exerted over an area.